malthe/static-container-registry/README.md

 [nerdctl](https://github.com/containerd/nerdctl), a Docker-compatible CLI for [containerd](https://containerd.io/).

-It targets an AWS-compatible S3 storage account.

-It represents the _path of least resistance_ on my setup.
+It targets an AWS-compatible S3 storage account and represents the _path of least resistance_ on my setup – running MacOS on ARM M1 with [containerd](https://containerd.io/) on my development system and using Kubernetes on DigitalOcean to run the container workloads.

 Alternatives